 Hines isn’t alone in his skepticism.
 As neurologist Dr. Frederick Lepore, who worked on the 2012 study, said himself, “I don’t know if Einstein was a genius because his parietal lobes were different.
 If you put my feet to the fire and you say, ‘Where’s special relativity?
 Where did general relativity come from?’ — we have no idea.”

 Ultimately, that debate over the specifics of Einstein’s brain is unlikely to end any time soon, despite the fact that most of it was returned to Princeton Hospital.
 Other slides of the notorious organ, however, were donated to medical institutions.

 Before his death in 2007, Thomas Harvey donated the remainder of Einstein’s brain to the National Museum of Health and Medicine, with Philadelphia’s Mütter Museum having samples of its own on display to this day.

-After reading about Albert Einstein’s stolen brain, learn the fascinating story behind Albert Einstein’s iconic tongue photo.
+After reading the bizarre story of Albert Einstein’s brain, learn the fascinating story behind Albert Einstein’s iconic tongue photo.
 Then, see how a TV repairman named Robert Nelson cryonically froze the first human.